top of page

 Our flexible hybrid programming is designed to meet students where they are—academically, emotionally, socially, and personally.
 We offer a full 5-day option for students who thrive in a vibrant, social learning environment and love the daily rhythm of in-person connection.
 For those who need a little more space to manage anxiety, decompress, or reduce stress, we offer hybrid options that allow for a mix of on-campus and at-home learning.
 This flexibility not only supports mental and emotional well-being, but also gives students time to pursue personal interests and passions, helping them stay balanced, motivated, and engaged.
 Whether fully on campus or blending both settings, our program is built to support the whole student—nurturing both academic growth and personal wellness.

-No grades until high school
+No grades until middle or high school

 To promote a love of learning and reduce unnecessary pressure, we do not assign grades until high school.
 Instead, we focus on mastery, growth, and meaningful feedback, allowing students to build confidence, develop resilience, and truly understand what they’re learning—without the fear of failure.